 Now why was it that I needed the scene when you can see I changed the color so much in my search for a creative painting?

 The answer I think is because of the relationships between the saturation and temperature of color spots.
-I clearly exaggerated the blue hill, but in the knowledge that it would provide a foil for my complementary point of interest.
+I clearly exaggerated the blue hill, but with the knowledge that it would provide a foil for my complementary point of interest.
 Not actually sure I was thinking of that.
 I might just have been thinking what will happen when I put pure red ultramarine shade color on a white canvas for maximum saturation and then see what happens (play – which is more and more what I’m after these days).

 But whatever the reason, from the moment I put that one large color spot down in that landscape painting, there was only one way I could get the rest of the scene painted and get the relationships of the color spots correct, and I had to observe the actual scene to do that.
 For example after the blue color spot, I did the sky (a lot of subtle color gradations actually – its not a flat color), there was a fixed value relationship and a fixed temperature difference.
 Any other color for the sky would have been wrong.
 Then I did the rear mountain.
 Again the value of that related to the value of the sky color spot and the deep ultramarine color spot, and so did the saturation (grayer) and temperature (warmer).
 So that in effect was also determined by that first blue color spot.
 And so on from one color spot to the next, getting the value change right each time and the temperature/hue relationship correct.
+A creative painting emerged.

 For some reason, its very difficult to see the temperature and saturation changes on a photo, but outdoors it is quite clear to me.
 It’s not about copying the colors outdoors, its about copying the relationships.
 The end result depends on your first color spot.
 Once you’ve committed to that first spot, all the rest follow.
 Its that choice of first color spot that determines whether the painting will be exciting or not.
 More often than not I get it wrong.
 This time I hit a good one.